-The high water mark of Benn’s influence came in 1983.
-Benn’s reforms of the party structures meant that the Labour leadership were forced to fight the general election with a socialist manifesto nicknamed "the longest suicide note in history".
+The high-water mark of Benn’s influence came in 1983.
+Benn’s reforms of the party structures meant that the Labour leadership was forced to fight the general election with a socialist manifesto, which Labour MP Gerald Kaufman nicknamed "the longest suicide note in history".
 Deeply divided, the Labour Party was whitewashed at the election.

 Retirement from the House of Commons